-In the first instance, any complaint regarding SEND support should be discussed with the Senior Leader: SEND and Inclusion Then the whole school policy should be applied.
+In the first instance, any complaint regarding SEND support should be discussed with the Senior Leader: SEND and Inclusion.
+If the matter cannot be resolved, then the whole school policy should be applied.
 A copy of the complaints policy for Hall Green School is available on the website; complaints will be dealt with in line with the academy's complaints procedure.